 Users of MySudo are never required to provide their name, credit card number, date of birth, mobile phone number or existing email address when they initially onboard.
 There is no username/password requirement, and the Anonyome Cloud Platform does not retain the device’s IP address from the time of registration.

-Neither the MySudo app nor the Anonyome Cloud Platform query or store a device’s MAC address, serial number or International Mobile Equipment Identity (IMEI) number.
+Neither the MySudo app nor the Anonyome Cloud Platform query or store a user's Apple ID or their device’s MAC address, serial number or International Mobile Equipment Identity (IMEI) number.

 The Anonyome Cloud Platform uses unique, randomly-generated identifiers for a MySudo user account and its Sudo identities.
 These identifiers never contain a MySudo user’s personally identifiable information, nor are derived from a MySudo user’s personally identifiable information.